MABYY/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML allows the developer to state clear the meaning of the content on the web page while  specifying the overol appearance.
+By using semantic HTML correcty the developer helps search engines navigate through the web content.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+display: inline 1) it does not add a line-break after the element.
+Thus, elements can be added next to each other 2) it does not allow the developer to set width and height on the element.

+display: block 1) it adds a line-break after the element.
+Thus, elements cannot be added next to each other 2) block elements have top and bottom margins

 3. What are the 4 areas of the box model?
+Margin
+Border
+Padding
+Content

-4. While using flexbox, what axis does the following property work on: ```align-items: center```?
+4. While using flexbox, what axis does the following property work on: ```align-items: center```? t aligns ítems on the cross-axis

 5. Explain why git is valuable to a team of developers.
+It allows multiple developers work together on a single project al the same time.
+By cloning the repository available in Github to the local machine and creating a branch, developers can keep track of their work without accidentlally modifying the original version of the code.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.